dianeujeneza/DivaApp/README.md

 ## Behavior Driven Development(BDD)
 Just click start on the home page
-Next you will find diffent tabs
+Next you will find different tabs
-Navigate through them to choose what you want
+Navigate through them to choose what you want,
 The output is to listen to the music of your choice.

 ## Technologies Used